-The Mohave Water Trail begins at Eldorado Canyon and extends 76 miles south to the Laughlin Bridge beyond the Davis Dam.
+In 2020, the Secretary of Interior designated this portion of the Colorado River as a National Water Trail.
+The Mohave National Water Trail begins at Eldorado Canyon and extends 76 miles along the Colorado River south to the Laughlin Bridge beyond the Davis Dam.
 It provides access to 190 miles of shoreline in Arizona and Nevada and around 190 coves, along with sandy beaches, scenic areas and cultural and historic resources.

 Access Points from Nevada

 Eldorado CanyonThis is the starting point for the Mohave Water Trail and the finishing point for the Black Canyon National Water Trail.
 Eldorado Canyon is south of Boulder City and is accessed via U.S. Highway 95 and Nevada Route 165.
 The turnoff to Nevada 165 (Eldorado Canyon Road) off U.S. Highway 95 is about 10 miles south of Railroad Pass.
 The road is paved all the way to Eldorado Canyon except for a quarter mile section on Lake Mead Road #47 to get to the informal paddle craft launching and take-out area.
 The Eldorado Canyon Area has a fascinating history and is very scenic with views into both the Eldorado and Ireteba Peaks Wilderness Areas.
 It is a region of colorful landscapes, dramatic geologic formations and scenic vistas of Lake Mohave.
 This rugged area consists of jagged volcanic peaks cut by wide washes and narrow canyons.
 Elevations vary from 650 on Lake Mohave to 5,060 feet on the highest volcanic peaks.